pjbiggs/Massey203311/Week12/Week12.md

 ```

 Poisson?
 It looks Normal! *The Poisson converges to the normal for large numbers*.
-Note that **none** of the read counts vary by more than 50% (presuming youu set your read count per gene high enough).
+Note that **none** of the read counts vary by more than 50% (presuming you set your read count per gene high enough).
 This contrasts with our low read count sample, in which many gene read counts varied by 2- or 3-fold.

 <img src="graphics/normals.png" width="600" title="It's not Ohio"/><br>